IJAT Prizes 2020-2022: 'New Practitioner Art Therapy Practice Paper' & 'Early Career Researcher Art Therapy Research Paper'

 • Reflection on economic and socio-cultural contexts whenever relevant

 • The paper must be written in plain English and avoid professional jargon (include clear explanations if this is unavoidable)

 Please submit the paper via the 'Submit an article' button at the top of the IJAT website here.

 Please note that entries which do not comply with the above criteria will not be considered.

-A judging panel of Lead Associate Editors (Helen Jury, Ali Coles), Associate Editors (Jamie Bird and Liz Ashby) and the previous Prize winner (Rachel Preston) will be chaired by the Co-Editors-in-Chief (Susan Carr, Alex McDonald).
+A judging panel of Lead Associate Editors (Helen Jury, Ali Coles), Associate Editors (Liz Ashby, Jamie Bird, Johanna Czamanski-Cohen, Anna Playle, Patricia St John Tager) and the previous Prize winner (Rachel Preston) will be chaired by the Co-Editors-in-Chief (Susan Carr, Alex McDonald).
 The panel's decision will be final.
 If, in the view of the judges, none of the submissions are of the required standard the Prizes will not be awarded.

 The judging criteria for the papers will include: